- Creating Routes

 With a Strava subscription, you can create new routes from scratch by clicking the Create New Route button near the top of the My Routes page or clicking the plus in the upper right of the header and selecting Create a route from the drop-down menu.

 - Choose between running, riding, walking, mountain biking, hiking, trail running, or gravel biking to generate routes optimized for each sport.
 If you choose a trail sport, dirt surfaces will be favored during route planning.

-- Select whether you’d like your route to follow the most popular or direct route, whether you’d like to minimize or maximize elevation, and whether you’d preferred paved or dirt surfaces.
+- Select whether you’d like your route to follow the most popular or direct route, whether you’d like to minimize or maximize elevation, and whether you’d prefer paved or dirt surfaces.

 - Using the global heatmap layer or showing the segments along your route is a great way to discover new routes that are popular in the Strava community.